wdwind/PinRemover/README.md

 ## Disclaimer

+This module is for educational purpose, and by no means a general module which fits all APPs.
 Use it at your own risk.